 Pragmatic approach

 The new protocols on UFO contacts are based on a very precise scenario.
 The scenario in which a pilot, during a training or surveillance mission, encounters an unidentified flying object in flight.
-Contact with aliens "on the ground" would represent a subsequent phase, whose standardization still escapes the knowledge of the profane citizens.
+Contact with aliens "on the ground" would represent a subsequent phase, the regulation of which still escapes the knowledge of lay citizens.
 Of course, we know from the US Department of Defense that such programs are being drawn up.
 In America, for example, a program on extraterrestrial contacts was activated from 2007 to 2012, direct sources.

 Japan aliens: an eternal combination

-As a child we have all been accustomed to considering it an inseparable factor: visions of UFOs that intend to invade Japan in practically all the cartoons of the 70s robots.
-Yet in the Rising Sun they are used to taking everything seriously, and with scruple.
+As children we were all used to considering it an inseparable factor: visions of UFOs intending to invade Japan in practically all the robot cartoons of the 70s.
+Yet in the Land of the Rising Sun they are used to taking everything seriously and scrupulously.
 They're right.
-A Japanese Air Force source reports to the Japan Times: “If a UFO is encountered over the skies of Japan, the training will be canceled immediately.
-We will try to identify it from a safe distance.
-If so, also report it to the Air Defense Directorate Center for orders. "
+A Japanese Air Force source tells the Japan Times: “If a UFO is encountered over the skies of Japan, training will be canceled immediately.
+We will try to identify him from a safe distance.
+If necessary, also report it to the Air Defense Directorate Center for orders."